Welcome to the website of Temple of Diana, Inc.

 Temple of Diana, Inc. is a non-profit and tax-exempt federally recognized Temple, co-founded by Ruth Barrett and Falcon River in 2001.
 Ruth Barrett was ordained by Z Budapest in 1980, and inherited Z’s Los Angeles ministry that formally started in 1971, during the feminist movement of the 2nd wave.
 Ruth was HP of her first coven, Moon Birch Grove, that later evolved into Circle of Aradia, providing classes and community rituals for the Los Angeles women’s community.
 Circle of Aradia continues to offer seasonal rituals to this day as a Grove of Temple of Diana, with HP Cerridwyn RoseLabrys.
 Temple of Diana, Inc. was founded to provide legal protection for our Dianic tradition and its affiliated groves.
 Temple of Diana groves are branches of the Temple in various locations.

-In August 2014, Budapest expanded the Dianic tradition to include the ordination of males.
-This change resulted in a branching off of Temple of Diana, Inc. and other Dianic groups and individuals, who continue the original vision of a tradition entirely by, about, and for women and girls, including ordination of our clergy.
+In August 2014, Budapest ordained a male as a kouretes Priest in her lineage.
+This decision resulted in a branching off of Temple of Diana, Inc. and other Dianic groups and individuals, who continue the original vision of a tradition entirely by, about, and for women and girls, including ordination of our clergy.

-Dianic witches who are affiliated with our lineage through Temple of Diana, Inc. have an identifiable and continuous feminist ritual tradition that spans fifty years, and thousands of women have greater or lesser degrees of training or exposure to the same herstory, cosmology, ethics, and magical and ritual practices.
+Dianic witches who are affiliated with our lineage through Temple of Diana, Inc. have an identifiable and continuous feminist ritual tradition that spans over fifty years, and thousands of women have greater or lesser degrees of training or exposure to the same herstory, cosmology, ethics, and magical and ritual practices.

 Inspired by the nature and aspects of the goddesses Diana and Artemis as protectors of women and life, Dianic ritual work focuses on personal and global healing, environmental concerns, and a deep commitment to end patriarchal oppression of women and children, both personally and globally.
 This work involves visioning and striving to create a world where the Web of Life is honored as the sacred creation of the Goddess.
 It is these feminist values and female-centered ritual practices of Dianic tradition that have so deeply influenced and inspired the contemporary goddess movement.